 "As an opera student, you have to take lessons and you need to find a vocal teacher who accommodates your style and who you connect with on an artistic level.
 Professor Kay Payn and I really hit it off.
 I'm from Colorado and traveling to auditions was difficult.
 Professor Payn changed her schedule for me and made me feel welcome on campus, further encouraging my interest in Bucknell.

 "I visited twice and the contact I had with students helped convince me to attend Bucknell.
-I received a merit scholarship for music and an opera scholarship, and I became one of two freshman selected to be part of the Bucknell Opera Company."
+I received a merit scholarship for music and an opera scholarship, and I became one of two first-year students selected to be part of the Bucknell Opera Company."

 Anissa is from Steamboat Springs, Colo.Posted Jan.
 12, 2011